10up/component-library/README.md

 * [e2e](/test-utils): Testing suite for packages.
 Includes all package components for local testing.

 * [docs](/docs): The public facing documentation site.
-Includes codebase utilizng Jeckyl to construct site.
+Includes codebase utilizng Jekyll to construct site.
 Pulls componets from latest release on npm.

 ## Like what you see?